-Positive Behaviour for Learning (PBL), previously known in state schools as Schoolwide Positive Behaviour Support (SWPBS) is a whole-school approach to creating a safe and supportive environment that has a strong evidence-base and is used in many Queensland state schools.
+Positive Behaviour for Learning (PBL) is a whole-school evidence-based framework for creating a safe and supportive environment used in many Queensland state schools.